memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ## Techniques for Monitoring and Debugging Connectivity

-But fear not!
+Fear not!
 You do not have to enter this world blind.
 We have several tools at our disposal to tackle issues.
 As with any monitoring/debugging toolkit, each method complements the others.
 As problems pop up, it’s best to use a mix of these techniques and find what works best for your team and device.
 The three we’ll cover are:

 - Logging
 - Protocol Analyzers
 - Metrics
-- Attributes

 Metrics will bring the most utility and insight as your fleet grows.
 Other techniques can suffice for single or small-group investigations to help solve specific problems.
 With metrics, you can easily measure changes from version to version or within subgroups of your fleet.
 You cannot do this for every device as your fleet grows.
 Save your sanity and start using metrics early!

+Let's start by looking at logging.

 ### Logging